-Their knowledge of the legal system will be to your benefit, and they will help you get full compensation for any damage, injury, pain, or suffering that your child may have suffered.
+Their knowledge of the legal system will benefit you, and they will help you get full compensation for any damage, injury, pain, or suffering your child may have suffered.

-If that is the case, get in touch with us by calling or filling out our contact form to book a free appointment.
+If that is the case, contact us by calling or filling out our contact form to book a free appointment.